A skeletal high-order structure preserving scheme for advection-diffusion equations: Motivations and context

 \section{Motivations and context}

-We are interested in the discretisation of a linear advection-diffusion equation on general meshes with high-order schemes.
+We are interested in the discretisation of a linear advection-diffusion equation on general meshes with a high-order scheme.
 Let $\Omega$ be an open, bounded, connected polytopal subset of $\R^d$, $d \in \{2,3\}$.
 We consider the following problem with homogeneous Neumann boundary conditions: find $u : \R_+ \times \Omega \to \R$ solution to